AI Screenr

 FAQ: Automated Candidate Screening

-What does "automated candidate screening" actually mean?
+What does automated candidate screening actually mean?

 What parts of candidate screening can you safely automate?